 - working with outstanding practitioners on a day to day basis

 - having access to outstanding departments in outstanding schools

 - experiencing schools in a variety of different settings

 We have a limited number of places for the salaried route.
 This course is suitable for those with sufficient experience in education already or are currently working as unqualified teachers within our partner schools.
 You will be provided with core training through release from your employing school but will be expected to teach a larger proportion of lessons, often unsupported, and will be employed by the host school.
 You will receive a taxable salary (of up to £21,000) and are not eligible for a government bursary:

 Applications will be open from the start of October the year before commencement until the following August of the entry year.

-Applications can be made through UCAS (Provider code 1QN) or Apply for Teacher Training through the government website.
+Applications can be made through Apply-for-teacher-training (Provider code 1QN) https://www.gov.uk/apply-for-teacher-training

 If invited for an interview you will be expected to provide evidence of your qualifications, information about past experiences and education.